FOR EVERYBODY ON THE JOURNEY OF HEALING

 Marga Fripp, a lifelong social entrepreneur, activist, artist, and trauma-informed expressive art therapist, and her daughter, Geanina Fripp Emerson, founded The Pollinators Foundation in 2022 to empower individuals on the journey of healing and end the stigma surrounding mental illness.

 Both Marga and Geanina are caregivers to family members struggling with mental illness.
-Their daily experience supporting loved ones through these complex challenges fuels their passion to uplift caregivers and trauma survivors, humanize the mental health conversation, and cultivate a more compassionate, stigma-free society.
+Their daily experience supporting loved ones through these complex challenges fuels their passion to uplift caregivers and trauma survivors, and cultivate a more compassionate, stigma-free society.

 Join our Team!